Tuesday, March 3, 2015

 Day 2: January 2, Wednesday 2008

-Meadow will be having an MRI today, she can only clear liquids, so she is fed only apple juice.
+Meadow will have an MRI today.
+She can only have clear liquids, so she is fed only apple juice.

 Meadow after MRI